Tiger's spot is the front window.

 Pumpkin, the other cat on the account, is down the street at Berry.
 Same owner, different store, and a different routine.
 Pumpkin has the candy shelf.
 Tiger has the window.

 People talk about them together without mixing them up.
-They are not doing the same job.
-They are just settled into their own corners of the neighborhood, familiar enough that regulars know which cat belongs to which store.
+Each cat has settled into a different corner of the neighborhood, and regulars know which one belongs to which store.

 Published June 23, 2026